 Children whose parents pitch in at school have a better attitude and higher academic achievement.
 It is important and it is fun!
-Please take a few minutes to review the various opportunities.
-Parents and volunteers who wish to attend field trips, chaperon, and/or volunteer for the 2018-2019 school year will need to update their volunteer application (each year) and complete their background checks.
+Unfortunately, many volunteer opportunities are on hold this year.
+Please take a few minutes to review the opportunities that are available.
+Volunteers for the 2020-2021 school year will need to update their volunteer application each year and complete their background checks.
 (Background checks are good for 5 years.)
 Click here to begin volunteering.

 Opportunities Throughout the Year:

 1. BoxTops.
 We collect Boxtops as a “free for school” money!
-We collect them throughout the year in a bin in the front hallway, but we also have 4 big collection times throughout the year.
+We collect them throughout the year in a bin in the front hallway, but we also have collection times throughout the year.
 We could always use help counting.
 If you work during the day and have some time in the evenings or weekends, you could help us organize the boxtops.
+BoxTops is transitioning to an app where all you have to do is scan your receipt.
+Just choose Mary Marek after you download the app and scan your receipt.
+No more cutting BoxTops!
 Our goal this year is to make $3,000!
 You could do this at your home or join us in a counting party!

-3. Library Pop-in.
+4. Library Pop-in (ON HOLD).
 If you can’t commit weekly, pop-in ANYTIME, ANY DAY!
 The library needs the most help between 10:30-12:30.
 They always need help with checking-out and shelving books.

-6. Fun Run.
-A new event this year is the Family Fun Run.
+7. Fun Run (ON HOLD).
 We will need help to sell drinks and snacks, help the Coaches set up the event, and to help with clean up afterward.
 With the Marek Coaches involved, this will be a super fun event for all!

-8. Holiday Gift Shop.
+9. Holiday Gift Shop (ON HOLD).
 Right before our winter break, students have an opportunity to buy a little present for their loved ones.
 It is a fundraiser for the PTO and the kids LOVE it!
 It is also fun as a volunteer.
 They get to shop for their parents on their own!
 We need volunteers throughout the week.
 Come in for one or two hours on one day or join us all week!

-9. Family Nights.
-We will have various family nights throughout the year.
+10. Family Nights (ON HOLD) We will have various family nights throughout the year.
 We always need help planning and volunteering.
 (Read in Jammies, Movie Night, etc.)